noraeisner/LATTE/paper/paper.md

 # Acknowledgements

-I thank the all of the Planet Hunters TESS volunteers who prompted me to write a program that may be helpful in identifying the signal of true exoplanets in the TESS data and the support from the entire Zooniverse team and Oxford exoplanet group.
+I thank all of the Planet Hunters TESS volunteers who's dedication to the project encouraged me to write this analysis tool.
+I am also extremely grateful to all of the support provided by the Zooniverse team and the Oxford exoplanet group.

 # References